NCSU-Libraries/vrr/README.md

-# Virtual Reading Room User Guide
+# Virtual reading room user guide website

-Instructions for researchers on how to use the Special Collections Research Center's virtual reading room.
+Instructions for researchers on how to use the Special Collections Research Center's virtual reading room at NC State University.

-# How to Edit
+# How to edit the website

-This site was built using the static site generator mkdocs.
+This site was built using the static site generator [mkdocs](https://www.mkdocs.org/).

 1. Install mkdocs.
     - If you're on a Mac, run: `brew install mkdocs`